hyperledger/identus-edge-agent-sdk-ts/docs/sdk/README.md

 ---

 Identus is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
-Built on Cardano, it offers core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
+Built on Cardano, as a distributed ledger, it offers core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated into multiple repositories:

-- [edge-agent-sdk-swift](https://github.com/input-output-hk/atala-prism-wallet-sdk-swift) - Repo that implements Atala PRISM for Apple platforms in Swift.
-- [edge-agent-sdk-kmm](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm) - Repo that implements Atala PRISM for Apple platforms in KMM, JVM.
-- [edge-agent-sdk-ts](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts) - Repo that implements Atala PRISM for Browser and NodeJS platforms in TypeScript.
-- [edge-agent-building-blocks](https://github.com/hyperledger-labs/open-enterprise-agent) - Repo that contains the servers Building Blocks.
+* [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent) - Repo that contains the Cloud Agent that provides self-sovereign identity services to build products and solutions.
-- [edge-agent-mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for DIDComm V2 Mediator
+* [Mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for the DIDComm V2 Mediator.
+* [Edge Agent SDK TS](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts) - Repo for the Typescript version of the SDK.
+* [Edge Agent SDK Swift](https://github.com/input-output-hk/atala-prism-wallet-sdk-swift) - Repo for the Swift version of the SDK.
+* [Edge Agent SDK KMP](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm) - Repo for the Kotlin Multi-Platform version of the SDK.
+*
 ## SDK Overview

 - Apollo: Provides a suite of necessary cryptographic operations.